 School Library Studies

 Dr. Karla Krueger, Assistant Professor in the School Library Studies program, was formerly a teacher librarian at Southeast Webster Schools and at New Hampton High School.
-Dr. Krueger teaches Introduction to the School Library Program, Seminar in Web Design for the School Library, Seminar in Inquiry Learning and Information Literacy, Practicum, Research in Library and Information Science, and Reference Services and Information Retreival.
-She is entering her seventh year teaching in the School Library program.
+She joined the School Library Studies faculty in 2004 and has taught Introduction to the School Library Program, Library Orientation, Seminar in Web Design for the School Library, Seminar in Inquiry Learning and Information Literacy, Practicum, Research in Library and Information Science, and Reference Services and Information Retrieval.

-She co-directed the INTIME project at UNI, a U.S. Department of Education Preparing Tomorrow's Teachers to Use Technology grant, and the website was chosen for the 101 Best Web Sites for Elementary Teachers by the International Society for Technology in Education.
-Karla was co-editor of the Iowa Association of School Librarians Journal.
+Krueger co-directed the INTIME project at UNI, a U.S. Department of Education Preparing Tomorrow's Teachers to Use Technology grant, and the website was chosen for the 101 Best Web Sites for Elementary Teachers by the International Society for Technology in Education.
+She was co-editor of the Iowa Association of School Librarians Journal.
 In addition, she has published several articles and has presented at local and national conferences.
-Recent works include:

 Krueger, K. (2010).
 Resources for inquiry research about presidents.
 School Library Monthly, 26(7), 37-39.